 2. THE SERVICES

 b.
 Customer’s Account.
-Avalara shall enable an account for Customer to access the Services (“Account”).
+Avalara shall enable an account for Customer to access the Service (“Account”).
 Customer shall designate a specific person or persons authorized by Customer to manage and support the Account, including the creation of usernames and passwords for Authorized Users.
 Customer is solely responsible for maintaining the status of its Authorized Users.
 Customer and its Authorized Users shall maintain the confidentiality of all usernames, passwords, access, and account information under their control.
-Except to the extent caused by Avalara’s breach of this Agreement, including its obligations under Section 7 (Confidential Information), Avalara is not responsible for unauthorized access to the Account.
-Customer shall contact Avalara promptly if (i) Account information is lost, stolen, or disclosed to an unauthorized person; (ii) Customer reasonably believes that the Account has been compromised, including any unauthorized access, use, or disclosure of account information; or (iii) any other breach of security in relation to Customer’s passwords, usernames, or access information, or Avalara’s Services may have occurred or is reasonably likely to occur.
+Except to the extent caused by Avalara’s breach of the Agreement, including its obligations under Section 8 (Confidential Information), Avalara is not responsible for unauthorized access to the Account.
+Customer shall contact Avalara promptly if (i) Customer reasonably believes that the Account has been compromised, including any loss, theft, or unauthorized access, use, or disclosure of Account information or (ii) Customer becomes aware of any other breach of security in relation to Customer’s Account information or Avalara’s Services that may have occurred or is reasonably likely to occur.

 d.
 Customer’s Responsibilities.
-Customer is responsible for (i) the accuracy and completeness of Customer’s initial and ongoing configuration and set up of the Services, (ii) ensuring that the Services are compatible with Customer’s business systems requirements; (iii) the accuracy, quality, legality, completeness, and integrity of the Customer Data and the means by which Customer acquired Customer Data; and (iv) the maintenance and use of Customer’s hardware, network, internet connectivity, and software.
-Customer shall comply with the Acceptable Use Policy available at http://www.avalara.com/legal/acceptable-use, with all Documentation, and with all Applicable Laws.
-Customer shall ensure that its Affiliates, Authorized Users (including its Affiliates’ Authorized Users), employees, agents, and representatives comply with all of Customer’s obligations under the Agreement, and Customer is responsible for their acts and omissions relating to the Agreement as though they were those of Customer.
+Customer is responsible for (i) the accuracy and completeness of Customer’s initial and ongoing configuration and setup of the Services; (ii) ensuring that the Services are compatible with Customer’s business and systems requirements; (iii) the accuracy, quality, legality, completeness, and integrity of the Customer Data provided by Customer and the means by which Customer acquired it; and (iv) the provision, maintenance, and use of Customer’s hardware, network, internet connectivity, and software.
+Customer shall comply with the Acceptable Use Policy available at https://www.avalara.com/legal/acceptable-use, with all Documentation, and with all Applicable Laws.
+Customer shall ensure that the Authorized Users and Representatives of Customer (and, if Customer enables its Affiliates to use the Services, its Affiliates, their Authorized Users, and their Representatives) comply with all of Customer’s obligations under the Agreement, and Customer shall be responsible for their acts and omissions relating to the Agreement as though they were those of Customer.

 e.
 Customer Affiliates.
 Customer may enable its Affiliates to use the Services.
-All use of the Services by Customer’s Affiliates will be under Customer’s Account unless otherwise agreed by Avalara.
-When an Affiliate of Customer uses the Services, all references to “Customer” relating to the access or use of or restrictions or limitations on access or use of the Services in the Agreement are deemed to reference the Affiliate.
-Avalara will invoice Customer, not its Affiliates, for the Services used, and Customer shall pay all invoices to Avalara.
-Only Customer and not its Affiliates may request technical support with respect to the Services, unless otherwise agreed in writing, or may take any action to enforce rights and obligations arising from the Agreement.
+Unless Avalara accepts an Order Document from an Affiliate or otherwise agrees in writing, all use of the Services by Customer’s Affiliates will be under Customer’s Account, Avalara will invoice Customer and not its Affiliates for the Services used, and Customer shall pay all invoices to Avalara.
+When an Affiliate of Customer uses the Services, all references to “Customer” in the Agreement relating to access or use of, or restrictions or limitations on access or use of, the Services are deemed to reference the Affiliate.
+Only Customer and not its Affiliates may request technical support with respect to the Services, unless Avalara accepts an Order Document from an Affiliate or otherwise agrees in writing, or take any action to enforce rights and obligations arising from the Agreement.

-f.
+g.
 Restrictions.
-Customer shall only use the Services as set forth in the Agreement and the Documentation, and not for the benefit of any third party.
-Customer shall not (i) reverse assemble, reverse engineer, decompile, or otherwise attempt to derive source code from any of the Avalara Technology; (ii) reproduce, modify, create, or prepare derivative works of any of the Avalara Technology or Documentation; (iii) distribute or display any of the Avalara Technology or Documentation other than to Customer’s Authorized Users; (iv) share, sell, rent, lease, or otherwise distribute access to the Services, or use the Services to operate any timesharing, service bureau, or similar business (except with respect to Customer’s Affiliates as expressly provided in Section 2(e)); (v) alter, destroy or otherwise remove any proprietary notices within the Avalara Technology or Documentation; or (vi) disclose the results of any benchmark tests to any third parties without Avalara’s prior written consent.
+Customer shall use the Services only as set forth in the Agreement and the Documentation, and not for the benefit of any third party.
+Customer shall not (i) reverse assemble, reverse engineer, decompile, or otherwise attempt to derive source code from any of the Avalara Technology; (ii) reproduce, modify, create, or prepare derivative works of any of the Avalara Technology or Documentation; (iii) distribute or display any of the Avalara Technology or Documentation other than to Customer’s Authorized Users; (iv) share, sell, rent, lease, or otherwise distribute access to the Services (except with respect to Customer’s Affiliates as expressly provided in Section 2(e)) or use the Services to operate any timesharing, service bureau, or similar business; (v) alter, destroy, or otherwise remove any proprietary notices within the Avalara Technology or Documentation; or (vi) disclose the results of any benchmark tests to any third parties without Avalara’s prior written consent.

 3. PROPRIETARY RIGHTS

 b.
 Suggestions.
-If Customer provides Avalara with any suggested improvements to the Services, then that suggestion is provided as is, and Customer grants Avalara a nonexclusive, perpetual, irrevocable, royalty free, worldwide license, with rights to transfer, sublicense, sell, use, reproduce, display, and make derivative works of such suggested improvements.
+If Customer provides Avalara with any suggested improvements to the Services then that suggestion is provided as is and Customer grants Avalara a nonexclusive, perpetual, irrevocable, fully paid-up, royalty-free, worldwide license to, with rights to transfer, sublicense, sell, use, reproduce, display, and make derivative works of, such suggested improvements.
 Notwithstanding the foregoing, nothing in this Section 3(b) (Suggestions) grants Avalara a license to use any Inventions covered by a registered patent owned by Customer.

 a.
 Generally.
-Avalara shall make a good faith effort to contact and provide notice to Customer in advance of any suspension.
-As reasonably practicable under the circumstances, Avalara shall endeavor to resolve together with Customer any circumstance that may give rise to Avalara’s suspension rights, which include, without limitation, the following: (i) a material risk to the security or performance of the Services, the network, or any other Avalara customer or business partner; (ii) use of the Services in violation of the Agreement; or (iii) Customer is delinquent in its payment obligations for any undisputed fees.
-Unless otherwise agreed in signed writing, payment will be considered delinquent if not received within 15 days following the due date set forth on an invoice.
-Avalara acknowledges that suspending Customer’s right to access or use some or part of the Services is a significant action, and therefore Avalara shall not exercise this remedy except in good faith and as necessary to resolve the issue giving rise to Avalara’s right to suspend the Services.
+As reasonably practicable under the circumstances, Avalara shall endeavor to resolve together with Customer any circumstance that may give rise to Avalara’s suspension rights, which include, for example, the following: (i) a material risk to the security or performance of the Services, the network, or any other Avalara customer or business partner; (ii) use of the Services in violation of the Agreement; or (iii) Customer is delinquent in its payment obligations for any undisputed fees.
+In the case of payment delinquency, Avalara shall notify Customer (including by phone or email to Customer’s business contact) at least 10 days before suspending the Service.
+For any other suspension, other than with respect to sandbox Accounts, Avalara shall make a good faith effort to contact and provide notice to Customer (including by phone or email to Customer’s business contact) in advance.
+Unless otherwise agreed in a signed writing, payment will be considered delinquent if not received within 15 days following the due date set forth on an invoice.
+Avalara acknowledges that suspending Customer’s right to access or use all or part of the Services is a significant action, and therefore Avalara shall not exercise this remedy except in good faith and as necessary to resolve the issue giving rise to Avalara’s right to suspend the Services.
 Avalara shall also pursue other less drastic measures it deems appropriate, including collaborating with Customer to isolate the issue and escalating unresolved issues to senior management of Customer and Avalara.
 Avalara shall not erase any Customer Data during the suspension period.

 c.
 Payment Disputes.
-Customer must assert any payment dispute in writing to Avalara’s accounting department at email@example.com or Customer’s account representative within 15 days after the due date of the invoice giving rise to the dispute.
+Customer must assert any payment dispute in writing to Avalara according to the instructions in the Documentation within 15 days after the due date of the invoice giving rise to the dispute.
 Avalara shall not exercise its suspension or termination rights or apply interest on late payments if Customer disputes the applicable charges reasonably and in good faith and provides reasonable cooperation to resolve the dispute.

 a.
 Agreement Term.
 The term of the Agreement (the “Term”) begins on the Effective Date of the Initial Subscription Term for the first Service purchased and ends on the date of termination or expiration of the final Subscription Term.

 b.
 Subscription Terms.
 Customer may purchase subscriptions to one or more Services during the Term.
-The effective period (usually 12 months) of each subscription is a “Subscription Term” and, depending on the timing and agreed terms of the applicable Order Documents, those subscriptions may or may not have different Subscription Terms.
+The effective period (usually one year) of each subscription is a “Subscription Term” and, depending on the timing and agreed terms of the applicable Order Documents, those subscriptions may have different Subscription Terms.
 Each Initial Subscription Term begins on an “Effective Date,” which is either (1) the date Avalara enters Customer’s Order Document into Avalara’s billing system or (2) an alternate date mutually agreed by the Parties in writing.

 i.
 Initial Subscription Term.
 Customer’s initial Subscription Term for a Service (the “Initial Subscription Term”) is one year, which begins on the Effective Date and ends on the first anniversary of the Effective Date, unless the Order Document specifies a different period.